clockworklabs/SpacetimeDB/docs/docs/unity/part-1.md

 ## Prepare Project Structure

-This project is separated into two sub-projects, one for the server (module) code and one for the client code.
-First we'll create the main directory, this directory name doesn't matter but we'll give you an example:
+This project is separated into two sub-projects;

+1. Server (module) code
+2. Client code

+First, we'll create a project root directory (you can choose the name):

 ```bash
 mkdir SpacetimeDBUnityTutorial
 cd SpacetimeDBUnityTutorial
 ```

-In the following sections we'll be adding a client directory and a server directory, which will contain the client files and the module (server) files respectively.
 We'll start by populating the client directory.

 ## Setting up the Tutorial Unity Project